Michelle Richardson: Series 2

-However, in the finale of the series, Michelle receives her A-levels: 2 As and 1 B, and she has plans to further her studies at York, whereas Tony plans on attending Cardiff.
-There is tension between the two as they inwardly struggle how they'll deal with their relationship, what with their plans on going to separate universities.
-In the last moments of the series' finale, Michelle and Tony reflect on their relationship in a private moment, leaving the audience dubious whether they're going to continue their relationship or say goodbye forever.
+In the finale of the series, Michelle receives her A-levels: 2 As and 1 B, and she has plans to further her studies at the University of York, whereas Tony plans on attending Cardiff University.
+There is tension between the two as they inwardly struggle how they will deal with their relationship, what with their plans on going to separate universities.
+In the last moments of the series' finale, Michelle and Tony reflect on their relationship in a private moment, leaving the audience dubious whether they are going to continue their relationship or say goodbye forever.